Professional information

 • 2024: Admitted to the Faculty of Advocates

 • 2023-2024: Devil and Lord Reid Scholar.
-Devilmasters: David Welsh, Usman Tariq (IP & Media) and Wendy Culross (Criminal)
+Devilmasters: David Welsh, Usman Tariq (Intellectual Property) and Wendy Culross (Criminal)

-• 2021-2023: Trainee Solicitor, MacRoberts LLP
+• 2021-2023: MacRoberts LLP

-• 2015-2019: University of Strathclyde, LLB (Hons); 2019-2020: University of Glasgow, DipLP (University of Glasgow Talent Scholar)
+• 2015-2019: University of Strathclyde, LLB (Hons); 2019-2020

 Professional experience

+Jamie specialises in Public Law and Commercial law.
 Jamie called to the bar as Lord Reid Scholar.
-In private practice, he dealt with a variety of commercial disputes and he assisted with both contentious and non-contentious intellectual property work.
+In private practice, he dealt with a variety of commercial disputes.
 Jamie has appeared in Sheriff Courts across Scotland and he has also assisted with various planning and insolvency matters at the Court of Session.
-Throughout devilling, Jamie gained additional experience in intellectual property, competition disputes and tax litigation.

-Prior to his work in private practice, Jamie began his doctoral studies in constitutional law at the University of Glasgow, where he is writing a thesis on the subject of judicial review and human rights reform.
-As a result of his research, Jamie has an extensive knowledge of the issues which are at the heart of judicial review cases.
-Jamie is also a tutor at the University of Edinburgh in Public Law and has presented at a number of international conferences on Public Law and Human Rights.
+Prior to calling to the bar, Jamie began his doctoral studies in constitutional law at the University of Glasgow, where he is writing a thesis on the subject of judicial review reform and the equitable jurisdiction of the Court of Session.
+In his research and practice, he also takes a particular interest in litigation relating to ecclesiastical law and Freedom of Religion or Belief.
+He has presented at a number of international conferences on Public Law and Human Rights.
 He is well-equipped to assist clients with public law proceedings of any kind.

 Select publications